Bronte-Mckeown/DataScienceExamAnswers/README.md

-# CFG Exams
+# Data Science Exams

-This repository contains all my answers for CFG exams.
+This repository contains all my answers for data science exams.

 ## Foundation